wasmCloud/wasmCloud/GOVERNANCE.md

 ## Code of Conduct

-The code of conduct is overseen by the wasmCloud org maintainers.
-Possible code of conduct violations should be sent to the org maintainers <!-- TODO: Update this to a mailing list once we have one  -->
+This project follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+Possible code of conduct violations should be sent to the org maintainers.

 If the possible violation is against one of the org maintainers that member will be recused from voting on the issue.
 Such issues must be escalated to the appropriate CNCF contact, and CNCF may